Assistantships provide relevant professional and academic experiences that may include:

 First, attempt to resolve the matter with the faculty/staff member or appropriate administrative leader of the school, college, or unit responsible for your assistantship.

-If your attempt at resolution is unsuccessful, you may then file a written appeal to the director of graduate studies for consideration by the appropriate graduate committee.
+If your attempt at resolution is unsuccessful, you may then file a written appeal to the director of graduate school for consideration by the appropriate graduate committee.

 This appeal must be filed within 60 days of the evaluation or dismissal.
 A written determination of the appeal will be presented to you and your supervisor.
 If the assistantship is not in an academic program, the MU Assistant Vice Provost for Graduate and Postdoctoral Affairs will consider the appeal.

-If no action is taken on the appeal within 30 days of its filing, or if the matter is not resolved to your satisfaction, the student may present the original appeal and documentation to the MU Associate Vice Chancellor for Graduate Studies.
+If no action is taken on the appeal within 30 days of its filing, or if the matter is not resolved to your satisfaction, the student may present the original appeal and documentation to the MU Associate Vice Chancellor for Graduate School.

 If the associate vice chancellor determines the appeal might have merit, they will request a review by a subcommittee of the Graduate Faculty Senate.
 The decision of the subcommittee of the Graduate Faculty Senate is final.